Ugh, JetBlue Made A Woman Change Her Outfit Before Boarding A Flight

 Last week, a Facebook status update alleging that JetBlue employees had forced a female passenger to change her outfit before she could board a flight went viral.
-Today, the airline has apologized — but is it enough?
+Today, the US airline has apologised — but is it enough?

 It all started on May 18, when a Seattle-based burlesque dancer who goes by the stage name Maggie McMuffin arrived at the airport in Boston to catch a flight back to Seattle.
 ABC News reports that Maggie was waiting to board at her gate when a crew member informed her that her outfit — a sweater, striped daisy dukes, and thigh-high tights — was inappropriate, and insisted that she would have to change before getting on the plane because her look "may offend other families."